cs10/fa25/syllabus.md

 ### Lecture

-Lectures will be live and in-person in Anthropology and Art Practice Building, Room 160 Mondays and Wednesdays, from 1PM to 2PM.
+Lectures will be live and in-person in Dwinelle, Room 145 on Mondays, Wednesdays, and Fridays from 1PM to 2PM.
 They will be recorded, and recordings will be posted on Bcourses (see `platforms` section).

 Lectures aim to introduce concepts and provide a "big-picture view" of material from a theoretical standpoint.
 Most lectures will be live and in person.
 However, some lectures may be pre-recorded, which you can watch on your free time, and there will be an assignment that corresponds to it to test your conceptual understanding.
 Attendance for these days will be through the "Lecture Quiz" solely (and no iClicker is needed for those days).

 <b>Attendance is required, and credit for attending will be through the iClicker app. </b> If you cannot attend lecture, you will need to complete the corresponding "Lecture Quiz" on Gradescope for attendance credit.
 The corresponding lecture quiz will be due on Gradescope the day of the **following lecture** at 2359hrs.
 On this quiz, we will ask questions about lecture content.
 You may fill out our general extension form (linked below) to receive an automatic extension for lecture quizzes.

+<b>Only Monday and Wednesday lectures have required attendance.</b> Friday lectures will be optional and will have no lecture quiz.
+Some Friday lecture will be review where we prep for exams or go over the answers to an exam.
+The exam review Friday lectures will not be recorded and will not have any slides, so we recommend coming in person to get the answers to exam questions!

 Your lowest 5 lecture-quiz scores will be automatically dropped — so you can miss up to 5 lectures (or skip 5 quizzes) without penalty, and you don’t need to inform us when you miss class.
 These drops are not intended to be “free-passes” to skip lectures: please reserve them for unexpected emergencies / sickness / … since missing out on content will only disrupt your learning.
 If there are extenuating circumstances which cause you to miss more than 5 lectures (like prolonged sickness, family emergencies, etc.) then you should visit Support OH.

-Only Monday and Wednesday lectures have required attendance.
-Friday lectures will be optional and will have no lecture quiz.
-Some Friday lecture will be review where we prep for exams or go over the answers to an exam.
-The exam review Friday lectures will not be recorded and will not have any slides.

 ### Lab Sections

 Labs will be held synchronously and are the primary place you will learn to program.
 Note that you are **strongly recommended** to complete all labs with a partner, and that partner-matching threads have been added to our Edstem Forum.
 On the first day of lab, Teaching Assistants (TAs) will help you find a partner in your assigned lab section.
-Labs will be located in Soda Hall, Room 438.

 Lab assignments will be submitted to Gradescope.
-There will be two assignments for each lab (unless specified): one wherein you'll submit the code you wrote, and one with conceptual checkoff problems.
+There will be <b>two assignments for each lab</b> (unless specified) that are a part of your grade: one wherein you'll submit the code you wrote, and one with conceptual checkoff problems.
 If you get a full score on both Gradescope assignments, you will get credit for that lab.
 Labs are graded on an all-or-nothing basis, which means if you don't get a full score on either (or both) of the two assignments, then you won't get credit for that lab.
 In our lab sections, TAs and Tutors will be available to help you with the problems.

-Lab X will be due the day that Lab X+1 is scheduled, at midnight.
-That is, each lab is due at midnight on the day that the next lab is released.
-For example, if Lab-12 is scheduled on Tuesday, and Lab-13 is scheduled on Thursday, then Lab-12 will be due at midnight on Thursday.
-There will be 19 graded labs (there's no submission or credit for lab-1 and this includes the two practice exams you must complete), and your lowest 2 lab scores will be dropped.
+Monday lab assignments are on Wednesday at 23:59, and Wednesday lab assignments are due on Friday at 23:59.
+There will be 21 graded labs (there's no submission or credit for lab-1 and this includes the three practice exam assignments you must complete but are only graded based on completion), and your lowest 2 lab assignment scores will be dropped.

+There are two in-person lab options:
+1. Nahee's Lab on Monday and Wednesday from 3 to 5PM in Barker Hall, Room 101
+2. Marius's Lab on Monday and Wednesday from 8 to 10PM in Soda Hall, Room 438

 <b>Attendance to lab sections are required and part of your grade.</b> You can miss up to 5 lab sections without penalty so you do not need to inform us when you cannot attend lab.
 If there are extenuating circumstances which cause you to miss more than 5 lab sections (like prolonged sickness, family emergencies, etc.) then you should visit Support OH.
 Please note, the 5 "skip days" for lab sections only applies to attendance.
 You are still required to complete and submit the lab assignment.
-Lab attendance will be tracked through iClicker.
+Lab attendance will be tracked through a Google form.

-If you cannot attend a lab section, then the lab will be due before the start of the next lab.
+If you cannot attend a lab section for a particular day or in general for the semester, then you can earn lab attendance credit through submitting the lab assignment early.
 So if you either cannot reguarly attend lab, or if you miss a day, the lab will be due earlier.
-For example, if Lab X is due on Tuesday at 11:59PM, but you did not attend lab in-person; then, the deadline for you to submit Lab X is Tuesday at 3PM (the time before the lab section).
+For example, if Lab X is due on Wednesday at 23:59PM, but you did not attend lab in-person; then, the deadline for you to submit Lab X is Wednesday at 3PM (the time before the lab section).
+There will be no lab attendance grade for Lab-1.

+The lab attendance grade is based only on whether your attend class or submit the assignment early (if you did not attend in-person), and the lab attendance grade is part of your overall attendance and participation grade.
+The grade you earn on a lab assignment is tracked separately under your lab grade.

+Some lab days will be Project Parties or Catch-up Sessions.
+On these days, there will be no attendance required, and it will be optional office hours.

 ### Discussion Sections

 Discussion sections are where you will delve into the content more deeply with worksheets in traditional “pen-and-paper” style.
 This is where you will develop the theoretical computational skills needed to understand the basics of programming and to prepare for our exams.
-Discussion will be located in Evans Hall, Room 60.
+Discussion will be located in Soda Hall, Room 438.

 Discussion attendance is mandatory.
 If you attend, then we will check you off in person, and there is no further action needed to receive credit other than your participation during discussion.
 If you do not attend (either you have a regular conflict or just miss a few classes), then you can make-up the entire attendance credit by submitting the discussion worksheet (just the required portions) to Gradescope.
 You must complete the entire required portions of the worksheet to receive credit.
 Worksheets will be graded on completion and honest effort.
 Discussions will also be recorded, so we recommend watching the recordings to get help with the worksheet problems.
+However, discussions will not go over every problem on the worksheet.

 The discussion worksheets are located on the website, and you will submit them to Gradescope.
 You can submit the worksheet in any format, i.e. handwritten, electronically written, typed, etc. Discussion worksheets are due the day of the next discussion section at 11:59 PM.
 So, if Discussion X is due when Discussion X + 1 is released.

-Your 3 lowest discussion worksheet scores / misses will be dropped.
-This means you can not submit two worksheets and still get full credit in your discussion grade.
-Please reserve these drops for unexpected emergencies / sickness / etc. You do not need to contact us if you miss or do not attend discussion.
+Your 1 lowest discussion worksheet score / miss will be dropped.
+This means you can not submit one worksheet and still get full credit in your discussion grade.
+Please reserve this drop for unexpected emergencies / sickness / etc. You do not need to contact us if you miss or do not attend discussion.
 If you need an extension, please see the extension request section.

 From experience, we've observed that students who regularly attend and pay attention in discussions tend to do better on exams.